Exa-Networks/exabgp/README.md

 Other uses include keeping an eye on network changes done as was done by [RIPE](https://labs.ripe.net/Members/wouter_miltenburg/researching-next-generation-ris-route-collectors) or by other networks with [GIXLG](https://github.com/dpiekacz/gixlg/wiki/GIXLG-wiki).

+## Development

+The master branch is now what will be ExaBGP 5.0.x.
+It is going to be a major rewrite of the software.
+Lots has changed in 11 years.
+ExaBGP is nearly as old as Python3.

+Suport for python2 has already been dropped.
+The code will be updated to take advantage of Python3 'new' async-io and new features are being investigated (such as configuration edition via a interactive CLI).
+A large part of the configuration parsing will surely be changed which mean the configuration format will most likely change too.

+The program command line arguments has already been changed and is no longer backward compatible with version 3 and 4.
+For these reasons, we do not recommand the use of the master branch in production.

 ## Who is using ExaBGP ?

 Some users have documented their use cases, such as [DailyMotion](https://medium.com/dailymotion/how-we-built-our-hybrid-kubernetes-platform-d121ea9cb0bc) or [Facebook](https://code.fb.com/data-infrastructure/dhcplb-server/).